patilankita79/Notes-on-HostingAWebsiteOnFirebase/README.md

 Make sure that main page of your website is index.html Otherwise firebase will not recognize and won't host your website
 <h4>Step 8:</h4>
 Now, open the command prompt in the project directory OR change the directory to the location where project is stored.
 In the command prompt, type the following command.
-Following command initializes firebase in this particular folder
+Following command initializes firebase in this particular folder<br/>
 <blockquote>$firebase init</blockquote>
 <img src ="https://github.com/patilankita79/Notes-on-HostingAWebsiteOnFirebase/blob/master/Screenshots/5_Initialize.png" />
 <img src="https://github.com/patilankita79/Notes-on-HostingAWebsiteOnFirebase/blob/master/Screenshots/6.png" />